Recycling deals

 Viewing Deal Details

-2. Click any deal row to expand it.
+2. Click any deal row to view it.

-The expanded view shows everything about the recycled deal:
+The view shows everything about the recycled deal:

 • Contact and company information